- Academic Responsibilities

 The FN grade indicates that a student has failed a course due to non-attendance.
 It is calculated as an “F” in the student’s grade point average.
 For students receiving financial aid, failure for non-attendance may require that student to refund all or part of his or her aid to the institution.

 CR/NC, Credit/No Credit: Courses taken in residence on credit/no credit basis are not computed in the grade point average.
-Special projects designed to provide staff development for teachers and which carry academic credit will be taken on the credit/no credit basis.
-Grades assigned will be “S/CR” for satisfactory completion of the objectives and “U/NC” for unsatisfactory completion of the objectives.
 These grades may be used to satisfy degree requirements only for credit by examination and courses so designated in this catalog.

 S/U, Satisfactory/Unsatisfactory: Courses taken in residence on satisfactory/unsatisfactory basis are not computed in the grade point average.
-This grading criterion applies only to courses in the College of Arts and Sciences and the A. R. Sanchez, Jr. School of Business.
-This grade can be given for only pre-designated courses and may be used to satisfy degree requirements (e.g., business internships).
-For undergraduate students, a grade of “S” indicates achievement of 70 percent or greater for the course requirements.
+This grade can be given for only pre-designated courses and may be used to satisfy degree requirements.

-IP, In Progress: Given to a student in a thesis course who is passing but has not completed all required work.
-Student must re-enroll in thesis.
+IP, In Progress: Given to a student in a thesis course who is passing, but has not completed all required work.

-W, Dropped/Withdrawn: Given when a student has officially dropped or withdrawn from the University by the deadline in the official University calendar, regardless of student’s standing in class.
+W/WS, Dropped/Withdrawn: Given when a student has officially dropped or withdrawn from the University by the deadline as stated in the official University calendar.

 - If the student elects to complete the course, he/she may, within the time specified by the instructor, but not exceeding twelve months from the date the “I” was recorded, complete the work in the course and request that the instructor submit a change of grade form to the University Registrar.
-Extensions of time in cases of merit may be granted by the Dean of the appropriate College.
+Extensions of time in cases of merit may be granted, if approved.

-- If the student elects not to complete the course and the signed contract within a period of twelve months, the “I” will be converted to a grade of “F” through an administrative action of the University Registrar.
+- If the student elects not to complete the course within the time specified in the contract, the “I” will be converted to a grade of “F” through an administrative action of the University Registrar.

 Change of Grade: After being reported to the Office of the University Registrar, grades other than “I” may not be changed unless a computation error has been made by the instructor.